 • a comprehensive, sequential program designed to foster an understanding and love of music

 • an integration of many of the best ideas, techniques and approaches to music education universally proven to be successful

 • intent on building musicianship through the singing of folk songs, classical music and other quality materials

 Featuring renowned Kodály faculty Drs.
-Micheal Houlahan and Philip Tacka, authors of Kodály Today and From Sound to Symbol, and Ms. Gabriela Montoya-Stier, author of El Patio de Mi Casa.
-These leading authorities on Kodály Music Studies, and Texas State in association with Hays CISD is pleased to offer one of the largest Kodály programs in the United States offering classes leading toward Kodály Certification and a Master’s degree in Kodály Pedagogy.
+Micheal Houlahan and Philip Tacka, authors of Kodály Today and From Sound to Symbol, and Ms. Gabriela Montoya-Stier, author of El Patio de Mi Casa, these leading authorities on Kodály Music Studies, and Texas State in association with Hays CISD are pleased to offer one of the largest Kodály programs in the United States offering classes leading toward Kodály Certification and a Master’s degree in Kodály Pedagogy.

 This program, certified by the Organization of American Kodály Educators (OAKE), permits enrolled graduate students to earn six credits each summer.
 It takes three summers in order to complete a Kodály certificate.
 Studies include Solfege, Pedagogy, Folk Materials, Conducting, Choir & Special Sessions.